Astronomers turned back time to plot a stellar explosion

 Although astronomers have observed the "debris" of many exploding stars in the Milky Way and nearby galaxies,

-determine the timeline of the death of a star is quitedifficult.
-While studying the spectacular supernova remnants in a nearby galaxy with NASA telescopes, a team of astronomers have found enough clues to "turn back the clock."
+determine the time scale of the star's deathpretty hard.
+By studying spectacular supernova remnants in a neighboring galaxy using NASA telescopes, a team of astronomers has found enough clues to “turn back the hands of time.”

 Supernova remnant SNR 0519-69.0 (abbreviated as SNR 0519), is the debris of a white dwarf explosion.
 Having reached critical mass, either as a result of material being pulled out of a companion star or due to a merger with another white dwarf, the star was subjected to a thermonuclear explosion and was destroyed.
 Scientists use this type of supernova (Type Ia) for scientific research ranging from studying thermonuclear explosions to measuring distances to galaxies billions of light-years away.
 SNR 0519 is located in the Large Magellanic Cloud, a small galaxy 160,000 light-years from Earth.

-The researchers compared the Hubble images for2010, 2011 and 2020 to measure the speed of the blast wave.
-Using simulations, they figured out that the light from the explosion reached Earth about 670 years ago.
-This is the time of the Hundred Years War between England and France and the heyday of the Ming Dynasty in China.
+Researchers compare Hubble imagesfor 2010, 2011 and 2020 to measure the speed of the blast wave.
+Using modeling, they found that light from the explosion reached Earth about 670 years ago.
+This is the time of the Hundred Years' War between England and France and the heyday of the Ming Dynasty in China.

-However, scientists admit that the release of materialslowed down since the initial explosion and the star exploded earlier.
-The Chandra and Spitzer data support this theory.
-In the future, astronomers will use additional Hubble observations to better determine when the star actually died.
+However, scientists admit that the release of materialslowed down from the initial explosion and the star exploded earlier.
+Chandra and Spitzer data support this theory.
+In the future, astronomers will use additional Hubble observations to more accurately determine when the star actually died.

 Read more: